 All forest management will be carried out in accordance with the UK Woodland Assurance Standard, which provides the central component of the UK forest certification programmes operated by the Forest Stewardship Council.
 Our new plan exceeds its requirements, with a minimum of 15% of forest area managed with nature conservation and enhancement of biodiversity as a major objective.

-Our first major project is to seek funding for 8km of forest roads that will not only enable access to all parts of the site for management, but also provide routes for walkers and cyclists.
 Over 33ha of new grassland and heath road verges will also be created to enhance the biodiversity value of the forest.

 SWMID want to maximise community involvement with the management and use of Tiroran Community Forest by providing opportunities for employment, training, businesses and volunteering, so if you are interested in becoming involved please contact us.